aaronsp777/megadecoder/Protocol.md

 The 24 bits are always the same very time the remote is pressed.
 There does not appear to be any [Rolling Code](https://en.wikipedia.org/wiki/Rolling_code) support in this protocol.

-[link to cookoo vudo]  His work typically records the 24 bits as 6 hex digits.
+[Preivous work here](https://git.cuvoodoo.info/megacode/about/) typically records the 24 bits as 6 hex digits.
 So my code also shows this for completeness.

 ## Decoding the bits